10 Fast-Food Chains That Are Phasing Out Dining Rooms

 As chains continue to unveil their future restaurant designs, many of them are reducing the sizes of their dining rooms, and in some cases getting rid of them altogether.
 Here are some of the biggest chains leading the charge in a move to off-premise dining.

-Panera just opened its first "next-generation" restaurant in Missouri last week, and besides double drive-thru lanes and new digital features, its dining room has gotten a makeover as well.
+The restaurant also opened its first "next-generation" restaurant in Missouri this year, and besides double drive-thru lanes and new digital features, its dining room has gotten a makeover as well.
 For one, the new location and any future Panera store will have dining rooms that are about five times smaller than what you're used to.
-However, the chain is going for cozy and will be putting their bread-baking ovens on full display for customers to marvel at.
+However, the chain is going for cozy and will be putting its bread-baking ovens on full display for customers to marvel at.

 Burger King's "restaurant of the future," a prototype set to begin rolling out this year, will feature several novelties: massive drive-thrus, food lockers, conveyor belts, and in some cases . . . al fresco dining rooms.
 While some of the chain's new designs feature smaller dining rooms sitting directly atop drive-thru lanes, others forego a traditional interior altogether and instead include only a shaded patio for on-premise dining.